 Comb the Scottish Fold’s coat weekly to remove dead hair and distribute skin oils.
 A longhaired Fold may need to be groomed a couple of times a week to ensure that tangles don't develop.

 Check the ears weekly, especially if they are tightly folded.
 If they look dirty, wipe them out with a cotton ball or soft damp cloth moistened with a 50-50 mixture of cider vinegar and warm water.
 Avoid using cotton swabs, which can damage the interior of the ear.

 Keep the Scottish Fold's litter box spotlessly clean.
-Cats are very particular about bathroom hygiene, and a clean litter box will help to keep the coat clean as well.
+Cats are very particular about bathroom hygiene, and a clean litter box will help to keep the coat clean, as well.

-It's a good idea to keep a Scottish Fold as an indoor-only cat to protect him from diseases spread by other cats, attacks by dogs or coyotes, and the other dangers that face cats who go outdoors, such as being hit by a car.
+It's a good idea to keep a Scottish Fold as an indoor-only cat to protect them from diseases spread by other cats, attacks by dogs or coyotes, and the other dangers that face cats who go outdoors, such as being hit by a car.
 Scottish Folds who go outdoors also run the risk of being stolen by someone who would like to have such a beautiful cat without paying for it.

-Coat, Color and Grooming
+Coat Color And Grooming

-With the way his small ears fit like a cap over his rounded head, the Scottish Fold is often described as resembling an owl.
+With the way their small ears fit like a cap over their rounded head, the Scottish Fold is often described as resembling an owl.
 The ears range in appearance from a single fold, bent forward about halfway up the ear, to a double fold, somewhat tighter, and the triple fold, lying tight to the head, which is desirable for show cats.

 A shorthaired Fold has a dense, plush coat with a soft texture.
 The longhaired variety has medium-long to long fur with britches (longer fur on the upper thighs), toe tufts, a plumed tail, and tufts of fur on the ears.
-He may also have a ruff around the neck.
+They may also have a ruff around the neck.